rkiko/AC_Agulhas_eddy_2021/README.md

 It is the same script as an05, with two main differences: (i) I exclude the dates after the float left the eddy; (ii) I plot the eddy radius and eddy-float distance as well

+\
+an15

+It is the same script as an08, with two main differences: (i) I exclude the dates after the float left the eddy; (ii) I plot the eddy radius and eddy-float distance as well

+\
+an16_plot

+I plot the data calculated with an12, but I do only one figure, which should be the final one used in the paper.
+I plot the eddy trajectory colored proportionally to the chl anomaly (calculated as the difference between the satellite chl inside and outside the eddy), I plot the BGC Argo trajectory with the same color, I plot the BGC Argo profiles outside the eddy with a cross, and I plot 4 eddy contour, colored proportionally to the chl inside the eddy.